H.R. 4016: Department of Defense Appropriations Act, 2026

 Big contractors must drop forced arbitration

-Defense contracts over $1 million could not use funds from this bill unless the contractor agrees not to require arbitration for Title VII claims and tort claims involving sexual assault or harassment.
+Defense contracts over $1 million could not use funds from this bill unless the contractor agrees not to force arbitration for workplace discrimination claims or claims arising from sexual assault or harassment.
+The Defense Secretary can waive it for national security reasons.

 6